 Welcome to FreeSWITCH™, the future of telephony.

-This online documentation will parallel the ongoing development by the FreeSWITCH™ core development team in concert with contributions from the open source user community.
+This online documentation wiki will parallel the ongoing development by the FreeSWITCH™ core development team in concert with contributions from the open source user community.
 When a new version is released a snapshot of this online document will be copied to a static online version at the same time to provide a reference in the future to those still running older code.
-This online reference will always track the latest version of code available from the git repository.
+This online reference will always track the latest version of code available from the git repository (with your help).

 Reference documentation of core API functions can be found on FreeSWITCH Tech Reference.